Banana Plant Care at Home: Your Complete Guide

 How To Water Banana Plants

-Make sure your banana plant’s container has drainage holes and you remove any runoff water that accumulates in a saucer.
+Ensure your banana plant’s container has drainage holes, and remove any runoff water that accumulates in a saucer.

-Since banana plants have such big leaves, they can lose quite a bit of water, especially when they are actively growing.
+Since banana plants have such big leaves, they can lose a lot of water, especially when actively growing.
 Since plants transpire (aka lose water by evaporation through their leaves) more in the summer than in the winter, you will need to water more frequently during the warmer months.

 How, When, and Why to Fertilize